 Prepare for tobacco cravings by carrying a pack of sugar-free gum.
-When a craving hits, grab a stick and smack away.
+When a craving hits, pop a piece and chew away.
 By keeping your mouth busy with something other than a cigarette, you can stop the craving… and gain fresh breath in the process.

 Read a magazine, listen to music or play a game for 10 minutes.
 By activating your hands and your mind, you can greatly reduce the effects of nicotine withdrawal.
-The Oklahoma Tobacco Helpline offers a variety of craving cures, from puzzles and activity sheets to music playlists and more.
+The Oklahoma Tobacco Helpline offers a variety of craving cures, like playlists, puzzles, activity sheets and more!

 Even small, socially distanced outdoor gatherings like bar-b-ques and family events are crawling with smoking triggers.
-If you’ve been invited somewhere where smoking could be a temptation, don’t feel obligated to say yes.
-Suggest hanging out at places where smoking isn’t allowed, such as a smokefree bar or restaurant, instead.
+If you’ve been invited somewhere where you could be tempted to smoke, don’t feel obligated to say yes.
+Suggest hanging out at places where smoking isn’t allowed, such as a park to help avoid tobacco triggers.

 Call Or Text Someone